Clinical-Genomics/oncorefiner/docs/CONTRIBUTING.md

 ### Style

-- Sort `include` statements alphabetically by the name inside the braces.
+- Sort `include` statements alphabetically by the name inside the brackets.
 Right-pad each name with spaces so all closing `}` align to the same column (the longest name in the block sets the width):

   ```groovy
   include { BCFTOOLS_VIEW as FILTER_VCF } from '../../../modules/nf-core/bcftools/view/main'